Town Hall Museum

 The upper floor of the hall was a council chamber built on 15 pillars, while below there was a store room for market goods and also a Blind House or lock-up, in which drunks were detained overnight.
 The building was extensively restored in 1889 when the Blind House disappeared.

-The Town Hall now houses a museum which opens Wednesdays and Saturdays 10.00 – 12.00 for most of the year, they do close for christmas and new year period.
+The Town Hall now houses a museum which opens Saturdays 10.00 – 12.00 for most of the year, they do close for Christmas and new year period.
 Visit their website to confirm dates.
 To find the Town Hall, please see Town Centre Map.